Totoual/oef-sdk-python/docs/source/user/tutorial.rst

   ./oef-core-image/scripts/docker-run.sh -p 3333:3333 --

+Your terminal will be busy while the Docker image is running.
-This will busy your current terminal.
-If you want to run the OEF node in background, add the ``-d`` flag:
+If you would prefer to run the OEF node in the background, add the ``-d`` flag:

 .. code-block:: bash

   ./oef-core-image/scripts/docker-run.sh -p 3333:3333 -d --

-Once done with the tutorial, you can stop the container as follows
+After you have completed this tutorial, you can exit the Docker container by running the following line:

 .. code-block:: bash